tessercat/daoistic-web/blog/entries/setting-the-bar.md

 and punishes us when we don’t succeed, sends us on dangerous missions and executes us when we aren’t brave.

-People come up against these three realities and respond by polishing their stories and lying to authorities, by playing dirty tricks and taking stupid risks.
+People confronted by these three realities respond by polishing their stories and lying to authorities, by playing dirty tricks and taking stupid risks.